vdmit11/sentinel-value/docs/index.rst

   >>> MISSING = Missing("MISSING", __name__)

-Such code is slightly more verbose (than using :func:`sentinel`), but, there are some benfits:
+Such code is slightly more verbose (than using :func:`sentinel`), but, there are some benefits:

 - It is portable (while :func:`sentinel()` is not, because it relies on :class:`inspect.currentframe`).
 - It is extensible.
 You can add and override various methods in your class.